Debian Mirrors Hierarchy

 - wieck.d.o in DE

-Debian heavily rely on various organizations to donate resources (hosting and hardware) to distribute and update Debian.
+Debian heavily relies on various organizations to donate resources (hosting and hardware) to distribute and update Debian.
 Compiling above information made me thankful to all these organizations.
-Many thanks to DSA and mirror team as well for managing these stuffs.
+Many thanks to DSA and mirror team for managing these.

 I relied heavily on https://db.debian.org/machines.cgi which seems to be manually updated, so things might have changed along the way.
 If anything looks amiss, feel free to ping.